wetransform/hc-documentation/docs/references/schemas/2018-04-15-reference-schemas-related-schemas.md

 ---

 The Related schemas section displays a list of dependencies to other schemas.
-Click on the <i class="file-link-icon" aria-hidden="true"></i> icon to open the schema definition in a new browser tab.
+Click on the <i className="file-link-icon" aria-hidden="true"></i> icon to open the schema definition in a new browser tab.